 The Lead Service Line Inventory was compiled for every service line in your distribution system, including both the utility owned and customer owned service lines.
-The water system's customer service lines and main distribution lines are lead free.
-You may access a copy of this report by contacting LaWanda Weiss, Innovative Operations, LLC, at 832-942-1041.
+The water system's customer service lines are 82% non-lead with 18% unknown.
+The main distribution lines are non-lead.
+You may access a copy of this report by contacting LaWanda Weiss at 832-942-1041.
 For further education on the dangers of lead in drinking water, click on this link.
-Basic Information about Lead in Drinking Water | US EPA or visit www.iuowater.com.
+Basic Information about Lead in Drinking Water | US EPA